mxhold/maxwellholder.com/source/blog/2015-06-04-build-a-blog-with-phoenix-and-ember.html.markdown

 end
 ~~~

-Now we can restart our Phoenix server and try <http://localhost:4200/posts> again.
+Now we can try <http://localhost:4200/posts> again.

 The page will still just say "Welcome to Ember.js" but we shouldn't have any errors anymore.
 Yay!